Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

 When planning your Pacific Сrest Trail hike, do not forget the number-one rule: you can always interrupt your journey, stop, and turn back.

-We’ve picked up several resources that will help you get on and off the trail:
+Additionally, we’ve picked several resources that will help you get on and off the trail:

 - Greyhound Bus Lines and Amtrak.
 Here you will find an up-to-date bus schedule.
 Use this website to plan your transportation to and from the PCT southern terminus as well as Manning Park.